assembler-institute/sass-clone-instagram/README.md

 - 🌱 We are currently learning **SASS**

-- 👨‍💻 All of Einar projects are available at [https://github.com/imalovelyghost](https://github.com/imalovelyghost)
+- 👨‍💻 All of Einar's projects are available at [https://github.com/imalovelyghost](https://github.com/imalovelyghost)
-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/jordi-arnau-esteban/](https://www.linkedin.com/in/jordi-arnau-esteban/)
+- 👨‍💻 All of Jordi's projects are available at [https://github.com/JordixArnau](https://github.com/JordixArnau)
 - 📫 How to reach Einar **grelsare13@gmail.com**
 - 📫 How to reach Jordi **aejordi@gmail.com**

 - ⚡ Fun fact about Einar **Amante de la tecnología, bateriste en mis ratos libres y LTBIQ+ activiste.**
-- ⚡ Fun fact about Jordi **Amante de las fotos de gatitos.**
+- ⚡ Fun fact about Jordi **¡Hago el mejor brownie del mundo!**

 <h3 align="left">Connect with Einar:</h3>
 <p align="left">